SAFE-Stack/docs/docs/recipes/ui/add-routing.md

 ## 9. Try it out

 The routing should work now.
 Try navigating to [localhost:8080](http://localhost:8080/); you should see a page with "Page not Found".
-If you go to [localhost:8080/todo](http://localhost:8080/todo), you should see the todo app.
+If you go to [localhost:8080/#/todo](http://localhost:8080/#/todo), you should see the todo app.

+!!! info "# sign"
+    You might be surprised to see the hash sign as part of the url.
+It enables React to react to url changes without a full page refresh.
+    There are ways to omit this, but getting this to work properly is outside of the scope of this recipe.

 ## 10. Adding more pages